-Bandana Bonanza.
-I love using bandana’s for summer entertaining.
+- Bandana Bonanza: I love using bandanas for summer entertaining.
 Their sweet paisley prints sing of casual summer fun.
 Packages of them are quite inexpensive and they can be used over and over again in lieu of the often-disposable go-to party décor.
-For the Fourth festivities, pick up a package of red, white, and blue bandanas (make sure you get 100% cotton), then disperse throughout your home in a variety of ways:
+For the Fourth festivities, pick up a packages of red, white, and blue bandanas (make sure you get 100% cotton), then disperse throughout your home in a variety of ways:

-Table Top.
-Lay diagonally on table surfaces such as dining table (creating a runner effect) or end tables, adding a festive flair to your everyday furnishes.
-See the pic above for an example.
+- Table Top: Lay diagonally on table surfaces such as dining table (creating a runner effect) or end tables, adding a festive flair to your everyday furnishes.

 Decorating with food is so lovely because it can be both beautiful and serve as party snacks for your guests.
 Here’s a few fun ideas: